| This

 years and have no other evidence then look further.

-vent control that has stuck or even a blower motor not pulling it's weight.
+air trunking under the dash or a vent control that has stuck or even a

-logo for this) - if more air comes out of the face-level vents then suspect
+(your handbook will show you the logo for this) - if more air comes out

-the pollen filters.
-If the blower motor is not going at all then the AC
+If the blower motor is not going at all then the AC will usually not work

 3. The heater may be turned off but is it still working a little and spoiling